 - A towing company will take over after all of the animals have left the trailer.

 Members of the Bovine Emergency Response Team from West Virginia, Iowa, Montana and North Dakota are working on a national best practices plan for states to follow when a rollover occurs.
-The plan includes a list of materials need to remove livestock safely and efficiently without having problems.
-The NDSA Chief Brand Inspector and fieldmen would be happy to come out to your community and give a presentation on what to do during a rollover.
+The plan includes a list of materials needed to remove livestock safely and efficiently without having problems.
+The NDSA chief brand inspector and deputy brand inspectors would be happy to come to your community and give a presentation on what to do during a rollover.

-Contact NDSA Chief Brand Inspector Blaine Northrop at (701) 223-2522 or firstname.lastname@example.org to schedule a presentation for your local firemen or emergency responder’s meeting.
+Contact NDSA Chief Brand Inspector Blaine Northrop at (701) 223-2522 or firstname.lastname@example.org to schedule a presentation for your local fire department or emergency responders.